The US Youth Soccer ODP Philosophy

 - Exposure to college coaches.

 ENYYSA holds ODP tryouts on an annual basis (FALL SEASON).
 All players are eligible to attend tryouts.
 Any player who is not playing for a team affiliated with ENYYSA will pay a higher tryout and registration fee.
 Players may only participate in the state where they reside.
 If you play for a US Soccer Development Academy you are not eligible, as per their guidelines.

 How are players selected?

 Selection of these players is not an easy task.
-Our ENYYSA ODP Head Coaches will, in most cases, be assisted in the selection process by several other qualified coaches from the club or league level.
+Our ENYYSA ODP Head Coaches will usually be assisted in the selection process by several other qualified coaches from club or league level.
 Players are evaluated on the 4 components that make up a soccer player: